david-knott/moderncompilerinjava/CURRENT.md

 # Diary

+## 20th November 2020

+Renamer - In FunctionDeclaration renamer, we check if formal argument type definition is null.
+If it is we assume the type is primitive.
+I am not sure this is a good way to do this.

+Binder - In FunctionDeclaration formals arguments, which are represented as a DecList of VarDec classes are not processed by their respective vistor methods.
+We create a RECORD within the FunDec visitor method.

+PrettyPrinter - In FunctionDeclaration formals arguments, which are represented as a DecList of VarDec classes are not processed by their respective vistor methods.
+We create a RECORD within the FunDec visitor method.

 ## 19th November 2020

 Refactored ast function dec to use var decs as formals.

-Need to check all the unit tests still.
+~~Need to check all the unit tests still.

-Bug in TranslateVisitorTest.forTest, strange reference to STRING.
+~~Bug in TranslateVisitorTest.forTest, strange reference to STRING.
 ## 18th November 2020

 Chaning the function dec ast to use  a dec list of vardecs instead of